diambra/docs/content/deepRlTutorials/learningRl/_index.en.md

 ### Courses / Video-lectures

 An additional useful resource is represented by courses and/or video-lectures.
 The two listed in this paragraph, in particular, are extremely valuable.
-The first one, "Berkeley Deep RL Bootcamp", as the title suggests, focuses specifically on Deep RL in particular and presents a wide overview of the most important, state-of-the-art methods in the field.
+The first one, "Berkeley Deep RL Bootcamp", as the title suggests, focuses specifically on Deep RL, and presents a wide overview of the most important, state-of-the-art methods in the field.
 The second one, "DeepMind Reinforcement Learning Lectures at University College London", deals with RL in general, as Sutton & Barto's does.
 Both extremely useful and available for free.

 <div>
   <figure style="margin-top:0px;margin-bottom:40px; margin-right:1%; margin-left:15%; float:left; width:35.0%">